MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/call-logging.md

 The following data is updated soon (within 2-5 seconds) after the start of the call, but only if the user provided permission to store location data:

-- City (city where the call was taken)
+- City (the city where the call was placed)
 - StateOrProvince
 - Country
 - Latitude